andrewbackway/esphome-webserver-listentities/README.md

 # ESPHome Web Server API List Components

-An ESPHome external component that adds the missing `/components` HTTP endpoint to your device's web server, providing a JSON API to list all components and their metadata.
+An ESPHome external component that adds an alternative to SSE discovery through a `/components` HTTP endpoint to your device's web server, providing a JSON API to list all components and their metadata, sample code for further expansion and publishing of entity data to HTTP endpoints.

 ## Overview